 Ray Brown’s Story

 Thanks to Mark and Ray (RNZAF 921305) for sharing both the overall view of the Vampire in the context of the post-war NZ air force, and his experience of flying the aircraft.
+Ray’s story finishes with a work of fiction – A New Pair of Gloves.
 All photos from Ray’s collection.

 RNZAF TERRITORIAL AIR FORCE SERVICE YEARS